 In many organizations, software procurement is a separate team due to the intricacies and security concerns involved in buying and using software.

-How does procurement work?
+How do procurement processes work?

 While every company has a slightly different approach to procurement management, based on their needs, size, and desired balance between agility and security, most follow these broad steps: